CashlessSociety/docs/what-were-working-on/governance-dare-to-dao.md

 You don't have to be part of our organisation to contribute to the protocol, but if you want to become a member of the DAO you can earn governance tokens that will give you voting rights in the DAO and a share of any profits generated down the line.

 ## Chip in and build a DAO with your name on it
-<b>None of this is final</b>.
+<b>None of this is final.</b>
 DAO & token governance are something that's still emerging across the world in a big way.
-We have an <span style="font-size:4em"><b>MOU [LINK MOU]</span></b> highlighting the plan so far, but we are just setting out with Colony.io are learning all the time.
-If this is something that interests you, jump into #dao-governance in <a href="https://discord.gg/EfSwMEXmtg">the discord</a> and join the conversation!
+We have an <b>MOU [LINK MOU]</b> highlighting the plan so far, but we are just setting out with Colony.io are learning all the time.

+If this interests you, jump into #dao-governance in <a href="https://discord.gg/EfSwMEXmtg">the discord</a> and join the conversation!
 We'd love to hear your thoughts.

 For more detail check out the <a href="https://colony.io/dev/docs/colonynetwork/whitepaper-tldr-colony">Colony.io White Paper TLDR </a>